-- A) This report is organized into several sections. - 1.
+- A) This report is organized into several sections. - i.
 The Health Plans shall complete Section 1: Monthly TPL Cost Avoidance monthly.
-In this section the Health Plan shall provide an overview of all Collections and Cost Avoided Amounts for Med-QUEST members during the reporting period.
-The Health Plan shall provide the following summaries: - a.
-For Coordination of Benefits Collections: - 1) Total Collections Amount
+In this section the Health Plan shall provide an overview of all Collections and Cost Avoided Amounts for - ii.
+Med-QUEST members during the reporting period.The Health Plan shall provide the following summaries: - A) For Coordination of Benefits Collections:

+- 1. Total Collections Amount

-- 2) Total Cost Avoided Amount
+- 2. Total Cost Avoided Amount

-- b.
-For Accident Liability Recoveries:
+- B) For Accident Liability Recoveries:

-- 1) Total Collections Amount
+- 1. Total Collections Amount

-- Note, DHS shall be responsible for coordination and recovery of accident and worker's compensation subrogation benefits.

-- 2) Total Cost Avoided Amount

-- 2. The Health Plan shall complete Section 2: Coordination of Benefits Cost Savings quarterly.
-In this section the Health Plan will provide a tabulation of the total Health Plan Paid Amount during the reporting period by 3 dimensions:

 - a.
-TPL Status

-- b.
-Category of Service

-- c.
-Rate Code Group
+Note, DHS shall be responsible for coordination and recovery of accident and worker's compensation subrogation benefits.

+- 2. Total Cost Avoided Amount

-- 3. The Health Plan shall complete Section 3: Members with Commercial Insurance quarterly.
-In this section the Health
+- iii.
+The Health Plan shall complete Section 2:

-Plan shall provide a list of members with commercial insurance: - a.
-A list of all active members who have commercial insurance with the same or other health plans. - b.
-For definitions of fields in the reporting template for Section 3, refer to "TPL_MLDF_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 4.
-The Health Plan shall complete Section 4: Members with Medicare Coverage quarterly.
-In this section the Health Plan shall provide a list of members with Medicare coverage: - a.
-A list of all active members who have commercial insurance with the same or other health plans.
+Coordination of Benefits Cost Savings quarterly.
+In this section the Health Plan will provide a tabulation of the total Health Plan Paid Amount during the reporting period by 3 dimensions: - A) TPL Status - B) Category of Service - C) Rate Code Group - iv.
+The Health Plan shall complete Section 3: Members with Commercial Insurance quarterly.
+In this section the Health Plan shall provide a list of members with commercial insurance: - A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to "TPL_MLDF_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - v.
+The Health Plan shall complete Section 4:

+Members with Medicare Coverage quarterly.
+In this section the Health Plan shall provide a list of members with Medicare coverage:

-b.
-For definitions of fields in the reporting template for Section 3, refer to the "TPL_MLDF_2_DataFormat" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.
+- A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to the "TPL_MLDF_2_DataFormat" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.

-- A) DHS shall use the following KPIs to evaluate Health Plan performance. - Calculated Cost Savings of Non-Medicare FCE Members (Facility Inpatient) - Calculated Cost Savings of Non-Medicare FCE Members (Facility Outpatient) - Calculated Cost Savings of Non-Medicare FCE Members (Professional/Other) - 4.
-Calculated Cost Savings of Non-Medicare FCE Members (HCBS) - Calculated Cost Savings of Non-Medicare FCE Members (Pharmacy) - 6.
-Calculated Cost Savings of Non-Medicare FCE Members (Nursing Home/Waitlist services) - 7.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Inpatient) - 8.
-Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Outpatient) - Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Professional/Other) - Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (HCBS)
+- A) DHS shall use the following KPIs to evaluate Health Plan performance. - i.
+Calculated Cost Savings of Non-Medicare FCE Members (Facility Inpatient) - ii.
+Calculated Cost Savings of Non-Medicare FCE Members (Facility Outpatient) - iii.
+Calculated Cost Savings of Non-Medicare FCE Members (Professional/Other) - iv.
+Calculated Cost Savings of Non-Medicare FCE Members (HCBS) - v.
+Calculated Cost Savings of Non-Medicare FCE Members (Pharmacy) - vi.
+Calculated Cost Savings of Non-Medicare FCE Members (Nursing Home/Waitlist services) - vii.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Inpatient) - viii.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Facility Outpatient) - ix.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Professional/Other) - x.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (HCBS)

-- Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Pharmacy) - 12.
+- xi.
+Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Pharmacy) - xii.
 Calculated Cost Savings of Non-Medicare ABD Non-Dual Members (Nursing Home/Waitlist services)